SeaQL/seaql.github.io/SeaORM-X/docs/03-migration/01-setting-up-migration.md

 Create a workspace that contains app, entity and migration crates and import the entity crate into the app crate.

-If we want to bundle the migration utility as part of your app, you'd also want to import the migration crate.
+If you want to bundle the migration utility as part of your app, also import the migration crate.

 ```toml title="./Cargo.toml"
 [workspace]